 A Boyhood meets Carol masterpiece unwinding in three separate parts, Moonlight is astonishingly artistic, ridiculously realistic, & hopelessly human.
 It is one of the greatest films of all time—and it will change you.

-I don’t know what it’s like to be homosexual, or bullied into the ER ’cause of it.
+I don’t know what it’s like to be bullied so hard for my sexuality that I end up in the ER.
+Or be African-American.
 Or sell drugs to support a family.
 Or have no loving parent.
 Or, of course, deal with such a synergic combination of factored turmoils.
 And most of you readers don’t either, so we must embrace this film as an immaculate freedom from our unawareness.
 The essence of film is an invitation for us to transcend our stranded personas and ingest our world from other pairs of eyes—an individual, intellectual, & insatiable experience—and Moonlight is a paradigm.
 Its idiosyncratic batter of galling troubles will deconstruct and alter your preconceptions of humanity, as if its shockingly perfect screenplay and acting and directing and cinematography and score aren’t already enough.
 Watch it.

 Some Very Early Oscar Predictions